-Among the cancers is a tumor very hard to find, but is a very significant factor in the deplorable state of education, known as misandry--the hatred or dislike of men or boys (primarily by feminist teachers that helps to explain the boy problem in schools).
+Also among the cancers is a tumor very hard to find because it is hidden, but is a very significant factor in the deplorable state of education of boys known as misandry--the hatred or dislike of men or boys (primarily by feminists and feminist teachers that helps to explain the boy problem in schools).

-The national, statewide, and local public debate about education does not provide this and numerous other educational issues with insightful and useful information for the education consumer.
-Yes, there are education news stories, from time to time, but not honest and realistic analysis of the facts; instead, it is infused with blame and ideological agendas.
+The national, statewide, and local public debate about education does not provide these and numerous other educational issues with insightful and useful information for the education consumer.
+Yes, there are education news stories at times, but not honest and realistic analysis of the facts; instead, they are infused with blame and ideological agendas.
 The problem is that the media does not give "education" a priority in investigative reporting.
-For example, try to find a regular education column in any paper or see a regular educational segment on any TV news program; if anything, "sports" command pages of information down to the most minute facts, and it gets more air time.
+For example, try to find a regular education column in any newspaper or see a regular educational segment on any TV news program; if anything, "sports" command pages of information down to the most minute facts, and it gets more air time.
 In fact, try to find an educational columnist.